Mets Spring Training

 Practice Fields

 The Mets' minor league complex and a big league practice field are located on site, behind left field, and the gate to them opens each morning at 9:30.
-On days when the Mets are playing at Tradition Field the back fields close to fans before the game begins, sometimes as early as 30 minutes before the stadium's gates open.
+On days when the Mets are playing at Clover Park the back fields close to fans before the game begins, sometimes as early as 30 minutes before the stadium's gates open.

 The practice field entrance gate is located near where fans enter the stadium parking lot from Peacock Boulevard.